TempGenomics-RCN/website/index.md

 ## Contact

-For more information on the working group or Twitter conference, contact **Rene Clark:** rene.clark[at]rutgers.edu.
+For more information on the working group or Twitter conference, contact **René Clark:** rene.clark[at]rutgers.edu.
 For more information on the virtual lecture series, contact **Brendan Reid:** br450[at]rutgers.edu.